SterTheStar/fluxfetch/README.md

 # NodeFetch

 A Node.js clone of neofetch/fastfetch.
-This application displays system information along with custom ASCII art.
+This application displays system information along with custom ASCII art

 ## Features